 At a minimum, the provider maintains the hardware underneath the cloud, supports the network, and manages the virtualization software.

 For example.
 Lotte Data Communication Company (LDCC) built a private cloud using Red Hat® OpenStack® Platform to integrate their internal systems.
 But it worked so well that LDCC began offering the exact same cloud infrastructure to customers.
 The same bundle of technologies underpin both clouds, but LDCC’s customers are using a public cloud because the use, resource, and management agreements fall in line with what makes clouds public.

 Who provides public clouds?

 Anybody can provide a public cloud, and there are thousands of providers all over the world.
 But the handful below are among the largest—and most popular—ones today.

 How do public clouds work?

 Think about it like this.
-Cloud computing is the result of a meticulously developed infrastructure, in the same manner that electricity, water, and gas are the result of years of infrastructural development.
+Cloud computing is the result of a meticulously developed infrastructure, kind of like today’s electric, water, and gas utilities are the result of years of infrastructural development.
 Cloud computing is made available through network connections in the same way that utilities have been made available through networks of underground pipes.

 Homeowners and tenants don’t necessarily own the water the comes from their pipes; don’t oversee operations at the plant generating the electricity that powers their appliances; and don’t determine how the gas that heats their home is acquired.
 These homeowners and tenants simply make an agreement, use the resources, and pay for what’s used within a certain amount of time.

 Public cloud computing is very similar.
-The clients don’t own the gigabytes of storage their data is backed up to; don’t manage operations at the server farm where the hardware lives; and don’t determine how their cloud-based platforms, applications, or services are secured or maintained.
-Public cloud users simply make an agreement, use the resources, and pay for what’s used at within a certain amount of time.
+The clients don’t own the gigabytes of storage their data they use; don’t manage operations at the server farm where the hardware lives; and don’t determine how their cloud-based platforms, applications, or services are secured or maintained.
+Public cloud users simply make an agreement, use the resources, and pay for what’s used.

 Public clouds in hybrid environments